 Check the FAQ for answers to these questions and more.

 Eric Corl Biography

-Eric Corl was born in Westlake, Ohio in 1985.
+Eric Corl was born in Ohio.
 He states that he had a normal early childhood, playing outside, eating bugs, riding bikes around the city without care, skateboarding, and watching Double Dare.

 Alongside that, Corl grew up in an entrepreneurial family and had the opportunity to work in his family’s business from a young age where he credits gaining much of his work ethic.

-In 2000, Eric Corl began attending Lutheran High School West where he was in Ski Club and on the soccer team.
-He became intrigued with business when he was given a copy of “Rich Dad, Poor Dad” by his mother.
+In 2000, Eric Corl began attending High School where he was in Ski Club and on the soccer team.
+He became intrigued with business when he was given a copy of “Rich Dad, Poor Dad”.
 At the age of 16, he was hitting the library every day after school to read every business book he could get his hands on.